-With payment history accounting for 35% of your score, just one missed payment can wreak havoc on your credit rating and remain there for up to 7 years!
+Payment history accounts for 35% of your score.
+Even one missed payment can hammer your credit score and remain on your record for up to 7 years!
 If this has happened to you, you’re probably asking yourself how to remove late payments from your credit report.
-There is hope.
-Use our 3 proven steps below, and watch your credit score climb.

 Sometimes life throws you a curveball and knocks you off your feet.
 Whether you lost your job, came down with a severe illness, or had another unexpected event – you might have missed a payment (or three).

-If your missed payments are piling up, you might think you waited too long to get a creditor to remove your missed payments.
-Believe it or not, your creditors can work with you.
-No matter how bad the situation is.
+If you have accumulated a pile of missed payments, you might think you’ve waited too long to get a creditor to remove your missed payments.
+Believe it or not, your creditors can work with you, no matter how bad the situation is.

 Your letter must describe your circumstances in plain language without making excuses.
 And a good hardship letter always asks for a specific resolution, such as:

 - Waiving late fees

 - Setting up a payment plan

 Another technique – especially if you’re dealing with a collection company – is to try and settle with a pay for delete letter.
 Yes, it’s another letter.
 And no, your creditor doesn’t have any obligation to approve your request.
 But you’ll never know if they’re willing to work with you unless you ask.

 This is not a strategy for completely removing late payments.
 If the record is legitimate and the creditor isn’t willing to help, you won’t be able to do that.
 Despite what some self-styled (and usually self-interested) credit gurus may tell you, there’s no magic trick that makes negative records disappear.

 You may not be able to remove those late payments, but you can remove their influence, which is just as good.
 There are three parts to this process.